The Voice of Job Seekers

 5. Consultants Know When to Be Direct

 Consultants may need to be tactfully direct when addressing a client’s issues.
-This approach often sparks additional questions, and consultants have to be prepared to offer strategies for moving forward.
+This approach often sparks additional questions, and consultants must be prepared to offer strategies for moving forward.

 Job seekers, likewise, must enter interviews with concrete ideas prepared.
-They must be ready to initiate direct conversations about what the employer needs and how they can fulfill that need.
+They must be ready to initiate direct conversations about what the employer needs and how they can fulfill needs.

 • Facebook